 The liberal and pluralistic ethos of Wise's seminary was amplified through its merger in 1950 with the Jewish Institute of Religion.
 Founded in 1922 in New York by Rabbi Stephen S. Wise, the renowned advocate of social justice and human rights, the Jewish Institute of Religion was conceived as an institution serving all streams of Judaism.

 Today, Hebrew Union College-Jewish Institute of Religion is an international seminary and university of graduate studies offering a wide variety of academic and professional programs.
-In addition to its Rabbinical School, the College-Institute includes Schools of Graduate Studies, Education, Jewish Nonprofit Management, Sacred Music, and Biblical Archaeology.
+In addition to its Rabbinical School, the College-Institute includes the Debbie Friedman School of Sacred Music, Pines School of Graduate Studies, School of Education, Zelikow School of Jewish Nonprofit Management, and Nelson Glueck School of Biblical Archaeology.